What is the difference between Catholics and Protestants?

 Confession, or the Sacrament of Reconciliation, is an important part of the Catholic way.
 The Church today sees it as a sacrament of healing.
 By opening ourselves in honesty we allow the grace of God to work deep within us, forgiving our sins and healing their wounds.
 As well as allowing us to be drawn back to God our loving Father, the sacrament reunites us more closely to the Christian community of which we are part and of which the priest is a representative.

-Can I take the bread and the wine in a Catholic church?
+Can I take the eucharist in a Catholic church?

 Catholics who are in full communion with the Church can receive Holy Communion.
-Those of other Churches who have a real understanding of what the sacrament means, and are communicants of their own Church, may on special occasions receive Holy Communion too, having asked the priest beforehand.
+Those of other Churches who have a real understanding of what the sacrament means, and are communicants of their own Church, may on special occasions receive Holy Communion having had a conversation with the priest.

 Can I get married in a Catholic church?